pereznetworks/TD-Project9/README.md

       Got a Flickr Api Key

-          Logged in to Flicker, using my Yahoo acct,
+          Logged in to Flicker,

-          went to the Flickr's App Garden and got a non-commercial api key..
+          went to the Flickr's App Garden and got a non-commercial api key..`

-          placed the key in config.js that exports an object, flickr.apikey

-          place reference to config.js in the repo's .gitignore under...

-              `# TD-Project9 specific directories and files`
-              `project9-gallery-app/data/config.js`
+          -- this is being changed --- not sure how, Yet

+          -- but will somehow move api calls to a backend server

 # Steps to Meet Project Expectations: